A Combinatorial interpretation of Hofstadter's G-sequence: Combinatorial interpretation of the recursion

 \paragraph{\textbf{Evaluating $g(n) - g(n_0)$:}} To this end notice that the parent of vertex $n+1$ in $\G$ is the same as the parent of the vertex labelled $n_0+1$ in $\G'$, but its label differs between the two trees.
 Vertices 1 or 2 cannot be the parent as $n+1$ is above height 4.
 The difference $g(n) - g(n_0)$ is again given by accounting for vertices 1 and 2 in $\G$ along with the vertices in $\G$ preceding the parent of $n+1$ and residing in $\G''$.
 Since the parent of vertex $n+1$ is at height $h-1$ of $\G$, the vertices in $\G''$ that precede the parent of $n+1$ range from height 0 to $h-3$ of $\G''$.
 Counting as before we deduce that $g(n) - g(n_0) = F_{h+1}$.
 Thus, since $n = n_0 + F_{h+2}$ from ~(\ref{eqn1}), we conclude that

-\paragraph{\textbf{Evaluating $g(g(n1)) - g(g(n_0-1))$:}} We begin by showing that except for some instances vertex $g(g(n-1))$ in $\G$ is the same as the one labeled $g(g(n_0-1)$ in the separate labeling of $\G'$.
+\paragraph{\textbf{Evaluating $g(g(n-1)) - g(g(n_0-1))$:}} We begin by showing that except for some instances vertex $g(g(n-1))$ in $\G$ is the same as the one labeled $g(g(n_0-1)$ in the separate labeling of $\G'$.
 In this case we will be able to compute $g(g(n1)) - g(g(n_0-1))$ readily.
 Let us assume that vertex $n+1$, considered as a vertex of $\G$ situated in the subtree $\G'$, is not the first or last vertex at its height in $\G'$.

-Consequently, vertex $n$ lies in $\G'$ and points to the same vertex as the one labelled $n_0$ in the separate labeling of $\G'$.
+A consequence of vertex $n+1$ not being the first vertex at it height in $\G'$ is that vertex $n$ lies in $\G'$ and points to the same vertex as the one labelled $n_0$ in the separate labeling of $\G'$.
 As such $g(n-1)$ points to the parent vertex of $n_0$ in $\G'$, which is labelled $g(n_0-1)$ in the separate labeling of $\G'$.
 This parent cannot be the last vertex at its height in $\G'$, for otherwise, it would be the common parent of vertices $n_0$ and $n_0 +1$ in $\G'$ located at the height above.
 This would make $n_0+1$ the last vertex at its height in $\G'$, contradicting the assumption that vertex $n+1$ in $\G$, pointing to the same vertex as the one separately labeled $n_0+1$ in $\G'$, is not so.

-As vertex $g(n-1)$ of $\G$ is not the last vertex at its height in the subtree $\G'$, vertex $g(n-1) + 1$ of $\G$ lies in the subtree $\G'$ and points to the same vertex as the one separately labelled $g(n_0+1)$ in $\G'$.
+As vertex $g(n-1)$ of $\G$ is not the last vertex at its height in the subtree $\G'$, vertex $g(n-1) + 1$ of $\G$ lies in the subtree $\G'$ and points to the same vertex as the one separately labelled $g(n_0-1) + 1$ in $\G'$.
 Hence the parent of vertex $g(n-1) + 1$ in $\G$, lying at height $h-2$ of $\G$, also lies in $\G'$ and points to vertex $g(g(n_0-1))$ in the separate labeling of $\G'$ (recall that $h > 4$ so vertex $g(g(n_0-1))$ is defined in $\G'$).
 This confirms that vertex $g(g(n-1))$ in $\G$ is the same as the vertex labeled $g(g(n_0-1))$ in $\G'$.

 The difference $g(g(n-1)) - g(g(n_0-1))$ in labels again comes from vertices 1, 2 and all vertices in $\G$ preceding $g(g(n-1))$ that lie on $\G''$.
 Since vertex $g(g(n-1))$ is at height $h-2$ of $\G$, the vertices preceding $g(g(n-1))$ that lie on $\G''$ range from height 0 to $h-4$ of that subtree.
 There are $F_h - 2$ of them by Lemma \ref{lem} and thus By the induction hypothesis $n_0 - g(n_0) = g(g(n_0 -1))$, and so by (\ref{eqn2}) we get